AviaryInc/Mobile-Feather-SDK-for-iOS/README.md

 In order to use the SDK in an existing app, you must do the following:

+0. **Project setup**

+	Make sure you're running Xcode 4.2+ and compiling with Apple's LLVM compiler (3.0+).

 1. **Add files**

-	Copy the AviarySDK folder into your project (select "Create groups for any added folders").
+	Copy the AviarySDK folder into your project (select "Create groups for any added folders" if needed).

 2. **Link against libraries**